ggorovod/FinTech_Bootcamp_Challenge_3/README.md

 ## Installation Guide

--Before running the notebook/code, first install the following dependencies, using this code:
+Before running the notebook/code, first install the following dependencies, using this code:

 ```python
   pip install pandas